 Dennis L. Wallette, Jr. is the Director of the Tangipahoa Mosquito Abatement District.
 He earned his B.S. in Biology from Southeastern Louisiana University in 1987, and his M.S. in Entomology from Louisiana State University in 1999.

 Dennis was hired as a Biologist at the East Baton Rouge Mosquito Abatement and Rodent Control District in 1990.
 In 2002, he was hired as the Medical Entomologist for the Louisiana Department of Health and Hospitals.
-In 2003, he become the Director of the newly created Tangipahoa Mosquito Abatement District.
+In 2003, he became the Director of the newly-created Tangipahoa Mosquito Abatement District.

-Dennis has served on the Board of Directors of the Louisiana Mosquito Control Association since 2004.
-He served as its President in 2005 and has served as its Secretary-Treasurer since 2008.
-He served on the Board of Directors of the American Mosquito Control Association from 2006-2012.
+Dennis served on the Board of Directors of the Louisiana Mosquito Control Association from 2004-2018.
+He served as its President in 2005 and as its Secretary-Treasurer from 2008-2018.
+He also served on the Board of Directors of the American Mosquito Control Association from 2006-2012.

 He has been a member of the Hammond-Ponchatoula Sunrisers Rotary Club since 2009 and served as its President for the term ending in 2018.
 Dennis is also a member of the Board of Directors of the Southeastern Louisiana University Alumni Association and also the Lion Athletic Association.
 He is a 2009 graduate of Leadership Tangipahoa.